Approximation of sheaves on algebraic stacks

-In the first three sections, we recall and extend some notions from schemes to algebraic stacks.
+In Sections~\ref{S:proj}--\ref{S:pure}, we recall and extend some notions from schemes to algebraic stacks.
 This includes (1) locally free and locally projective modules, (2) assassins and schematically dominant morphisms, and (3) pure morphisms.
-In the fourth section, we give a characterization of pure morphisms in terms of projectivity (Theorem~\ref{T:pure=hom-proj}).
-In the fifth section, we prove the existence of minimal subsheaves for pure morphisms.
-In the sixth section, we prove the main theorem.
+In Section~\ref{S:hom-proj}, we give a characterization of pure morphisms in terms of projectivity (Theorem~\ref{T:pure=hom-proj}).
+In Section~\ref{S:minimal}, we prove the existence of minimal subsheaves for pure morphisms.
+In Section~\ref{S:approx}, we prove the main theorem.
 In the last section, we give some applications to the main theorem.

 We follow the terminology of~\cite{stacks-project} and do not impose any separation conditions on a general algebraic stack.
 An algebraic stack is \emph{quasi-separated} if its diagonal is quasi-compact and quasi-separated, that is, if the diagonal and the double diagonal are quasi-compact.